oracle/graal/substratevm/C-API.md

 int graal_attach_thread(graal_isolate_t* isolate, graal_isolatethread_t** thread);

 /*
+ * Given an isolate to which the current thread is attached, returns the address of
- * Returns the address of the current thread's associated isolate thread structure
- * within the passed isolate.
-If the current thread is not attached to the passed
+ * the thread's associated isolate thread structure.
+If the current thread is not
- * isolate or if another error occurs, returns NULL.
+ * attached to the passed isolate or if another error occurs, returns NULL.
  */
 graal_isolatethread_t* graal_current_thread(graal_isolate_t* isolate);

 /*
- * Determines the isolate to which the passed isolate thread belongs and returns
+ * Given an isolate thread structure for the current thread, determines to which
- * the address of its isolate structure.
-If an error occurs, returns NULL instead.
+ * isolate it belongs and returns the address of its isolate structure.
+If an
+ * error occurs, returns NULL instead.
  */
 graal_isolate_t* graal_current_isolate(graal_isolatethread_t* thread);